A true story that inspired a movie

 Held at the Egyptian theater on Hollywood Boulevard, Hollywood—the venue for the movie industry’s first premiere in the early nineteen-twenties—invited guests began arriving at 4pm.
 By around 5:30 over 500 had gathered, including movie and racing celebrities, at which time they began their walk along the red carpet toward the theatre.

-“We’d move a couple of paces then stop says,” McEwen, “I estimated there were 100 photojournalists taking pictures and conducting interviews, including the New York Times.
+“We’d move a couple of paces then stop,” said McEwen, “I estimated there were 100 photojournalists taking pictures and conducting interviews, including the New York Times.
 It was an impressive affair—a much bigger event than I had expected.
-The place was packed and I was honored and gratified to feel part of it all.”
+The place was packed and I was honored to feel part of it all.”

 Earlier at 11am the first showing was reserved for the film-maker’s production people, which was followed by another performance at 2pm for the world’s press.
-“Afterward we were invited to Sadies,” commented McEwen, “a private night club adjacent to the theatre where we were treated to a $50,000 party with three or four open bars and sumptuous food.
-We revelled in the warmest hospitality—it was a high-class affair.”
+Afterward, they were invited to Sadies, a private night club adjacent to the theatre where they feasted on sumptuous cuisine at a $50,000 party with three or four open bars.
+Reveling in the warmest hospitality, “it was a high-class affair,” declared McEwen.

 Most memorable victory in 60 years of drag racing history

-Former editor and talented racing writer Alan Paradise devoted eight months to writing the script and a further four months to completing the re-writes.
-His work spanned about 120 pages, each page representing a minute of screen time.
-Though the movie portrays racing rivalries, friendships, triumphs and tragedies, Paradise frames his narrative around McEwen’s memorable Funny Car victory at the 1978 NHRA U.S. Nationals.
+In creating the movie narrative, former editor and racing writer Alan Paradise had devoted eight months to writing the script and a further four months to completing the re-writes.
+His work spanned about 120 pages, each page representing about one minute of screen time.
+Though the movie portrays racing rivalries, friendships, triumphs and tragedies, Paradise framed his narrative around McEwen’s memorable Funny Car victory at the 1978 NHRA U.S. Nationals at Indianapolis.

 It was here that McEwen defeated his former partner, arch rival and longtime friend Don Prudhomme in the final round.
 And it was memorable because Tom had fulfilled the dying wish of his thirteen-and-a-half-year-old son, Jamie, who had succumbed to leukemia 10 days earlier.

 The Leukemia Society subsequently appointed Tom to their board of directors.
-As he toured the country’s race tracks he called on hospitals, visited children suffering the deadly disease, which is a cancer of the blood cells, and engaged in promotions to raise money for its cure.
-A reliable advocate, he continued the practice until he retired.
+As he toured the country’s race tracks, he called on hospitals, visited children suffering the deadly disease, which is a cancer of the blood cells, and engaged in promotions to raise money for its cure.
+A reliable advocate, he continued the practice until he retired from racing.

 The unmelancholy Tom: